DOWNLOAD PRINTABLE PDF (82 K) FOR IMMEDIATE RELEASE:

 Gallery Hours: Tuesday–Saturday, 10:00 am – 6:00 pm

-An opening reception for Daniel Richter will take place on Saturday, January 26th; from 6:00 to 8:00 pm.
-Showing concurrently at Regen Projects II will be sculpture from the 1990's by Los Angeles based artist, Liz Larner.
-For further information please contact Jennifer Loh or Stacy Bengtson at (310) 276-5424.
+An opening reception for Liz Larner will take place on Saturday, April 24, from 6:00 to 8:00 pm.
+For further information please contact Jennifer Loh, Heather Harmon, or Stacy Bengtson at the gallery.